 11 – Small Farm Scale Biogas Generator also for Smallholdings and 12 – Community Anaerobic Digestion (AD) Projects

-Next, we are going to do the same thing, for a biogas generator at a much bigger scale.
+Next, we are going to do the same thing, for a biogas generator on a much bigger scale.

 We got some old fuel tanks from a farm, had them welded together, made one a lot bigger.
 They just happened to just fit neatly inside each other.